 From 21 December 2019, projects funded through the Investment Window of the ARTF or by the IDA were required to submit bi-monthly, quarterly, and bi-annual SoEs.
-We conducted SoE reviews for expenditure incurred up to 15 August 2021 and classified expenditure as QE.
+We conducted SoE reviews for expenditure incurred up to 15 August 2021, and classified as QE where we found evidence of inadequate or a lack of supporting documents, material non-compliance with financial policies, applicable procurement regulations or control frameworks, incomplete contracted tasks and deliverables, or the non-existence of assets procured or constructed.